CarbonORM/CarbonPHP/README.md

 [CarbonPHP.com](http://carbonphp.com/)

-### Alpha Notice

-CarbonPHP is currently Stable.

 CarbonPHP has reached a stable level of trust in its own features through PHPUnit Tests + Github Actions but is still in active development.
 CarbonPHP is being used in production environments.
 Anyone, or team, who attempts using this code will find support on Github through issues and forums.
-If any Bug's should exist we generally expect them to be minor.
+We generally expect any issue you many encountered to be minor.
 If you edit the codebase, please consider submitting those changes on GitHub!
 C6 uses [Semantic Versioning 2.0.0](https://semver.org).
 Generally: MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards compatible manner, and PATCH version when you make backwards compatible bug fixes.
 Changes to function/class/etc will be